 Tourism marketing literature is currently dominated by a position that advocates design and delivery of valuable tourism services and experiences that aim to realise benefits for tourists.
 In contrast, S-D logic in marketing shifts our attention away from creating value for tourists, toward co-creating value with tourists.
-S-D logic's value-in-perspective then promotes co-created value as dynamic, contextual, and subjectively perceived.
-Yet, the stance proposed in this paper implies that S-D logic does not go far enough in addressing co-creation as a set of tourists' ongoing value-creating social practices in which the organisation's role may be only marginal.
+S-D logic's value-in- perspective then promotes co-created value as dynamic, contextual, and subjectively perceived.
+Yet, the stance proposed in this paper implies that S-D logic does not go far enough in addressing co-creation as a set of tourists' ongoing value-creating social processes and experiences in which the organisation's role may be only marginal.
 Viewing tourists as active co-creators of service experiences who engage in work-like value-creating activities is viewed as a step back toward a reductionist concern for the specific resources - inputs - that tourists need in order to create positive value - outputs - for themselves and for others.

 Moreover, this conceptual paper does not subscribe to the view of value in a phenomenological sense as something that is perceived by tourists in the course of their social experiences.
-As the discussion is centred on C2C co-creation in social tourism contexts, subjective value is replaced by its shared and mutual forms.
-Following the logic contained in the recent C-D logic in marketing, this paper views value-in-social-practice as dynamic, multi-levelled, inter-subjective and embedded in tourists' social practices.
-As social practices de-centre value from the individual and position it into the practice per se, tourism marketing researchers need to explore in depth the specific contexts in which practices are performed.
-The notion of the shared 'liminoid' images and social structures present in many tourism and event settings for instance therefore becomes fundamental for a full understanding of C2C co-creation, as it reflects the shared, socially constructed nature of reality in which tourists' practices are embedded.
+As the discussion is centred on co-creation in socially dense tourism contexts, subjective value is replaced by its shared and mutual forms.
+Following the logic contained in the recent C-D logic purported by a small number of researchers in the Nordic School of Services, this paper views value-in-social-practice as inter- and intra-subjective and embedded in tourists' social practices.
+And as social practices de-centre value from the individual and position it into the practice per se, tourism marketing researchers need to explore in depth the specific contexts in which practices are performed.
+As seen in Figure 1, the notion of the 'liminoid' images and rule/ role structures of socially dense tourism contexts therefore becomes fundamental for a full understanding of C2C co-creation, as it reflects the shared, socially constructed nature of reality in which tourists' practices are embedded.

-With regards to the methodologies needed to undertake C2C co-creation research as per the practice-based approach, qualitative methodologies grounded in an interpretivist (as opposed to positivist) paradigm are necessary to understand these issues in more depth.
-As highlighted above, researchers need to recognise the unique social structures and shared images of the tourism social systems in which C2C co-creation takes place.
+With regards to the methodologies needed to undertake C2C co-creation research based on the practice-theoretical approach, qualitative methodologies grounded in an interpretivist (as opposed to positivist) paradigm are necessary to understand these issues in more depth.
+As highlighted above, in order to understand value that is co-created on the mutual and shared levels, researchers need to recognise the unique social structures and shared images of the tourism social systems in which C2C co-creation takes place.
 A social constructionist epistemology is therefore a useful starting point.
-Research methods such as participant observation grounded in the ethnographic tradition allow for evidence to be gathered of tourists' participation in social practices on the various social levels.
-By observing naturally-occurring actions and behaviours that constitute a specific practice, and by asking questions about the personal and contextual aspects of that practice, researchers can to link the action and meaning of the action into a credible account of tourists' co-creation.
+Research methods such as participant observation grounded in the ethnographic tradition allow for evidence to be gathered of tourists' participation in social practices on various levels.
+By observing naturally-occurring social acts, actions, and behaviours that constitute a specific practice, and by asking questions about the personal and contextual aspects of that practice, researchers can to link the action and meaning of the action into a credible account of tourists' co-creation.